johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/Review and Checkride Preparation.md

 		2. Emergency approach and landing
 5. Simulated practical test (optional) with senior CFI

-**Completion Standards:** Client should be able to answer oral questions on all topics listed in the ACS, and be able to fly all flight maneuvers consistently meeting the ACS standards.
+### Completion StandardsClient should be able to answer oral questions on all topics listed in the ACS, and be able to fly all flight maneuvers consistently meeting the ACS standards.

 **Required Homework:**
 - [ ] Study and practice